TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/graduate.md

 ---
+# global predefined variables
+layout: page
+permalink: /graduate/
+published: true
+# meta-data variables
 title: Graduate
-permalink: /graduate/
-layout: page
 keywords: 'graduate studies, women, gender, sexuality, admissions, requirements'
 description: >-
  We offer a graduate certificate that can be earned in conjunction with masters or doctoral work in a wide variety of subjects.
-published: true
+# custom variables
 sidebar: true
 sidebar-content: |
   **Director:**